bekk/bekk-christmas/post/security/why-is-securing-critical-infrastructure-so-difficult.md

-Securing critical infrastructure is challenging, but the escalating number of attacks and their increased sophistication as well as the possible fatal consequences illustrates the importance of proper cyber security in our critical infrastructures.
+Securing critical infrastructure is challenging, but the escalating number of attacks and the increased sophistication, as well as the possible fatal consequences illustrates the importance of proper cyber security in our critical infrastructures.